Mull Otter Masterclass

 Waterproof Clothing/Gloves/Hats and most importantly a waterproof cover for your camera, made from a quiet material, not a plastic bag!

-Tripod or Monopod
+Tripod or Monopod (if required).

 Dark/Camouflage jacket/trousers made from a quiet material - Essential for Otter photography.